 Later I’d ramble like a madman as I told my bizarre tale however the department couldn’t find a lick of evidence to support my claim that there was a fucking mermaid.
 No, these men were never subjected to her song and because of this, they lived in the world of logic and reasoning and quickly concluded that I was not only intoxicated out of my skull but the one responsible for the murders of Jubilee and Buff.

-I spent a week in a psych ward where I stuck by my claims of being attacked by a

-	mermaid.
-Nobody believed me and had it not been for the forensic team’s lack of

-	DNA evidence I would have found myself on death row.
-Nonetheless, despite my

-	innocence, I was found unfit to return to society and it quickly dawned on me

-	that the state had no intentions of letting me go until I changed my story.
-So,
+I spent a week in a psych ward where I stuck by my claims of being attacked by a mermaid.
+Nobody believed me and had it not been for the forensic team’s lack of DNA evidence I would have found myself on death row.
+Nonetheless, despite my innocence, I was found unfit to return to society and it quickly dawned on me that the state had no intentions of letting me go until I changed my story.
+So, I did.

-	I did.

-	I told the doctors that after a long night of drinking I accidentally stumbled

-	upon the two bodies and that there never was a mermaid.
-This creature, I

-	explained, was made up by a drunken mind to cope with the shock of finding two

-	bodies that had once belonged to people I had known.
-I lied to the staff and

-	they did just as I expected, they let me go but outside the hospital.
-Waiting

-	for me were the townsfolk of Chatham View who all saw me as the lunatic and a

-	killer who got away with murder.
-Even Sheriff Spencer condemned me and told me

-	that it was a matter of time before the truth would come out.
+I told the doctors that after a long night of drinking I accidentally stumbled upon the two bodies and that there never was a mermaid.
+This creature, I explained, was made up by a drunk mind.
+I lied to the staff, and they did just as I expected, they let me go.
+Outside the hospital, waiting for me, were the townsfolk of Chatham View who all saw me as the lunatic and a killer who got away with murder.
+Even Sheriff Spencer condemned me and told me that it was a matter of time before the truth would come out.